jfrygeo/Farthest-On-Circle/README.md

   <img width="300" height="270" src="https://github.com/jfrygeo/Farthest-On-Circle/blob/master/FarthestOnCircle/Images/farthestOnCircle.PNG">
 </p>

-<i>Farthest on Circle Output Showing progress in hourly increments</i>
+<i align="center">Farthest on Circle Output Showing progress in hourly increments</i>

 This tool could be used to get an understanding where a vessel may be located in a number of hours.